arenaxr/apriltag-js-standalone/README.md

-# Apriltag Detector Standalone Repo
+# Apriltag WASM Detector Standalone Repo

 Apriltag detector using the apriltag C library at [https://github.com/AprilRobotics/apriltag](https://github.com/AprilRobotics/apriltag), and compiled to WASM using emscripten.

 This is the main WASM apriltag detector source, with additional tests and a standalone javascript page that displays the detector output.
-This allows to develop and test the detector, and then transfer the source to the main ARENA-core source.
+This allows to develop and test the detector, and then transfer the source to the main [ARENA-core source](https://github.com/conix-center/ARENA-core/tree/master/apriltag).

 ## Contents